saumy-sh/agroBot/README.md

 ---

 **Note**: Ensure you have the required model files and proper hardware setup before running the application.
-GPU acceleration is recommended for optimal performance.